 With only 16% to 20% of leadership positions occupied by women, clearly something needs to change.

 It is wonderful to see the conversation around how to support and promote women in leadership roles gaining momentum.
-It is clear that there is no one simple answer to this challenge.
-There is robust debate about whether we should have quota’s, the need for more ideal female role models, the impact senior men can have on encouraging more women, and training and coaching to help women get the competitive edge.
-All are important and the answer will undoubtedly take a combination of all of these.
+It is clear there is no one simple answer to this challenge.
+There is robust debate about whether we should have quotas, the need for more ideal female role models, the impact senior men can have on encouraging more women and training to help women get the competitive edge.
+The answer will undoubtedly take a combination of all of these.

-But I believe it is also time for women to Stop competing with men and Start embracing their unique brilliant feminine skills and capabilities to add to the corporate equation.
-It is time we started to lead like a woman!
+But I believe it is also time for women to stop competing with men and start embracing their unique, brilliant feminine skills and capabilities to add to the corporate equation.
+It is time we started to lead like women!

-Mid last century women in large numbers discovered that they liked working, earning money and gaining recognition for their talents.
-They demanded to be treated equally to men and in order to succeed in business, they believed that they basically had to become like men and compete with them for the prized senior roles.
+Mid last century women, in large numbers, discovered they liked working, earning money and gaining recognition for their talents.
+They demanded to be treated equally to men and, in order to succeed in business, they believed they had to become like men and compete with them for the prized senior roles.

 Given that historically most workplaces have been male dominated for a very long time, they essentially operate from a masculine paradigm where the focus is on winning, power and the bottom line.